 - Short-Term Retention Award.
 The 2008 Short-Term Retention Plan (the "Short-Term Plan") was adopted to retain key employees who were designated by management and confirmed by the Compensation Committee to be necessary to our continued operations for the next six months.
-Each award under the ShortTerm Plan equaled one-half of the Executive Officer's base salary at that time.
+Each award under the Short-Term Plan equaled one-half of the Executive Officer's base salary at that time.
 One-half of the award value was paid in cash and one-half in restricted stock.
 The number of restricted shares granted was determined based on a stock price of \$10.00 per share at the time the program was implemented.
 The cash award and restricted stock award vested and became payable on December 1, 2008. - Long-Term Retention Award.
 The 2008 Long-Term Retention Plan (the "Long-Term Retention Plan") was adopted to retain key employees who were designated by management and confirmed by the Compensation Committee to be necessary to our long-term operations.
-The Long-Term Retention Plan provided for a grant of restricted stock which vested in three equal installments on December 31, 2008, December 31, 2009, and December 30, 2010. - Change of Control Cash Payment The 2008 Change of Control Cash Payment Plan (the "Change of Control Plan") was adopted in recognition that the possibility of a change of control existed and that such possibility, and the uncertainty it may create, may result in the distraction or departure of employees to the detriment of the Company and the stockholders.
+The Long-Term Retention Plan provided for a grant of restricted stock which vested in three equal installments on December 31, 2008, December 31, 2009, and December 30, 2010. - Change of Control Cash Payment.
+The 2008 Change of Control Cash Payment Plan (the "Change of Control Plan") was adopted in recognition that the possibility of a change of control existed and that such possibility, and the uncertainty it may create, may result in the distraction or departure of employees to the detriment of the Company and the stockholders.
 The Change of Control Plan was designed to ensure that certain employees designated by management and confirmed by the Compensation Committee were not unduly distracted by the circumstances attendant to the possibility of a change of control and to encourage their continued attention and dedication to our necessary operations.
 The Change of Control Plan provides for a cash payment upon a Change of Control (as defined in the 2003 Plan) in an amount equal to one times the employees' base salaries in effect at or immediately prior to the Change of Control.
 The cash payments are payable within 30 days of the effective date of the Change of Control.
-A cessation of an employee's employment at the previously designated level (including as a result of death or disability) for any reason, a termination of an employee other than for Cause (as defined in the Change of Control Agreements), and a termination by the employee for Good Reason (as defined in the 2003 Plan) that occurs not more than three months prior to a Change of Control Mage et employment was at the request of a third party who has taken steps reasonably calculated to effect a Change of Control or the employee's termination of the reployment was at the request of a change of Control.
-The Change of Control Plan expires on December 31 of each calendar year, although it is automatically extended for an additional year each January 1 unless the Company provides notice to an employee that it will not extend the term of his or her Change of Control Agreement.
+A cessation of an employee's employment at the previously designated level (including as a result of death or disability) for any reason, a termination of an employee other than for Cause (as defined in the Change of Control Agreements), and a termination by the employee for Good Reason (as defined in the 2003 Plan) that occurs not more than three months prior to a Change of Control will be deemed to be a termination of employment pursuant to a Change of Control provided the employee demonstrates that such cessation or termination of employment was at the request of a third party who has taken steps reasonably calculated to effect a Change of Control or the employee's termination otherwise arose in connection with or in anticipation of a Change of Control.
+The Change of Control Plan expires on December 31 of each calendar year, although it is automatically extended for an additional year each January 1 unless the Company provides notice to an employee that it will not extend the term of his or her Change of Control A